-Log 215 - § 3280.305(g)(6) Floors Date: 1/31/2020

-Submitter: Robert Parks, Healthy Homes of Louisiana, LLC

-Requested Action: Revised Text
+Log 215 - § 3280.305(g)(6) Floors Date: 1/31/2020 Submitter: Robert Parks, Healthy Homes of Louisiana, LLC Requested Action: Revised Text

 Proposed Change: 3280.305(g)(6) Bottom board material (with or without patches) shall meet or exceed the level of 48 inch-pounds of puncture resistance as tested by the Beach Puncture Test in accordance with Standard Test Methods for Puncture and Stiffness of Paperboard, and Corrugated and Solid Fiberboard, ASTM D-781-1968 (73).
 The material shall be suitable for patches and the patch life shall be equivalent to the material life.
 Patches shall include an adhesive seal and be mechanically fastened every 4"-6"around the entire perimeter.
 Patch installation instruction shall be included in the manufactured home manufacturer's instructions.
 Reason: The bottom board is the primary vapor protection for the floor system.
 Unrepaired and/or improperly repaired openings have resulted in numerous moisture related floor failures in Climate zone 1 and a large portion of Climate Zone 2.
 In addition to floor failures, these openings can also diminish the effectiveness of the insulation by allowing excessive air infiltration which decrease occupants comfort while increasing consumer utility cost.
 If patches are not properly secured with mechanical fasteners, such as outward clinching staples, the stress of the insulation can cause patch failure.
 Maybe not year one or year two, but a couple years after the warranty has expired, the patch fails and the homeowner is left suffering the consequences of a poorly installed patch.
 This is already a much too common occurrence.

-Substantiating Documents: No

-Additional Cost: No

-Cost Benefit Explanation: The cost of an outward clinching stapler and 5000 staples is appr However, this requirement will potentially save 100's of thousan manufactures service cost and even more in utility savings for the homes. ds of dollars yearly in
+Substantiating Documents: No Additional Cost: No Cost Benefit The cost of an outward clinching stapler and 5000 staples is approximately \$60.
+Explanation: However, this requirement will potentially save 100's of thousands of dollars yearly in manufactures service cost and even more in utility savings for the end users of our homes.
+Subcommittee Recommendation: Disapprove Reason: This code language could possible prohibit use of certain patch products that will perform adequately.
+MHCC Action: MHCC Modification of Proposed Change: MHCC Reason: Current Status: Pending MHCC Action Log History: 11-12-20 - Structure and Design Subcommittee Recommendation: Disapprove 7-6-20 - Assigned to Structure and Design Subcommittee 7 0 20 7 33 Brica to 3th detaile and Design Subcommittee

-Subcommittee Recommendation:

-MHCC Action:

-MHCC Modification of Proposed Change:

-MHCC Reason:

-Current Status: Received by Secretariat.

-Log History: 7-6-20 - Assigned to Structure and Design Subcommittee